Blackbird002/Sorting-Algorithms/README.md

 **Time Complexity:** O(n^2)

 ## InsertionSort
 A simple sorting algorithm that builds the final sorted array/list one item at a time.
 It's an efficient algorithm for sorting a small number of elements.
-Uses to the **incremental approach**.
+Uses the **incremental approach**.
 <br>
 Algorithm (Introduction to Algorithms 3rd Edition - Cormen, Leiserson, Rivest, Stein):
 ```